 The San Diego Miramar College Governance procedures are based on the following key assumptions:

-This governance structure has been established first and foremost to further the educational goals of San Diego Miramar College students.
+1. This governance structure has been established first and foremost to further the educational goals of San Diego Miramar College students.
 To accomplish this, we value and depend upon the commitment and communication of everyone.
-Therefore, this model invites the effective participation of the faculty, classified professionals, students, and administrative staff of San Diego Miramar College through their officially recognized constituent groups, respectively: the Academic Senate, the Classified Senate, the Associated Student Government, and the College President.
+Therefore, this model invites the effective participation of the faculty, classified professionals, students, and administrators of San Diego Miramar College through their officially recognized constituent groups, respectively: the Academic Senate, the Classified Senate, the Associated Student Government, and the College President.
 Conflict resolution, if any, shall take place in a collegial and professional manner (see District Board Policy 7150: Civility and Mutual Respect).

-The governance structure of San Diego Miramar College should remain dynamic, flexible, and modifiable to accommodate campus needs as well as changing situations, policies, laws, and responsibilities defined at the District and State levels.
+2. The governance structure of San Diego Miramar College should remain dynamic, flexible, and modifiable to accommodate campus needs as well as changing situations, policies, laws, and responsibilities defined at the District and State levels.